ckormanyos/wide-decimal/README.md

 has been taken to test in certain high-performance embedded real-time programming environments.

-Testing is a big issue.
-Generating a full test suite is in continued progress and tested efficient functionality on the PC and workstation is present.
+Testing is a big issue and a growing test suite is in continued progress providing for tested, efficient functionality on the PC and workstation.
-The code is delivered with an affiliated MSVC project that uses easy-to-understand subroutines called from `main()` that exercise various test cases.
+The GitHub code is delivered with an affiliated MSVC project that uses easy-to-understand subroutines called from `main()` that exercise various test cases.

 When working with even the most tiny microcontroller systems,